Possible monorchism of Adolf Hitler

 Claims that Adolf Hitler had only one testicle (monorchism) have been scrutinized by historians.
-A 1923 medical report from Hitler's arrival to prison after his failed Beer Hall Putsch states that his right testicle was undescended – which he may have had a predisposition for according to 2025 DNA analysis.
+A 1923 medical report from Hitler's arrival to prison after his failed Beer Hall Putsch states that his right testicle was undescended – for which he may have had a predisposition, according to 2025 DNA analysis.
 Although Hitler often refused to fully undress for exams, his doctors denied that he was monorchid.

 During World War II, a song maligning Hitler as monorchid was popularized.
 Subsequently, some secondhand accounts about Hitler's genitals were shared relating to his time as a soldier during the First World War.
 An alleged Soviet autopsy published in 1968 claims that Hitler's left testicle was missing, but the report is most likely disinformation; only Hitler's dental remains have been positively identified.

 Evidence

 Nazi era

-Documents from Landsberg Prison (where Hitler was held after his failed Beer Hall Putsch) were released starting in December 2015.
+Documents from Landsberg Prison (where Hitler was held after his failed Beer Hall Putsch) were released by December 2015.
 A note in the Aufnahmebuch (book of arrivals at prison) by prison doctor Josef Brinsteiner, who reportedly examined Hitler in 1923, states that he had cryptorchidism (an undescended testicle) on the right side.
-In 2025, Hitler's DNA was analyzed, with the results suggesting that he had genetic markers for Kallmann syndrome, which hinders puberty and increases the chance of cryptorchidism.
+An analysis of Hitler's DNA performed in 2025 suggested that he had the genetic markers for Kallmann syndrome, which hinders puberty and increases the chance of cryptorchidism.
+However, Hitler's ability to grow facial hair, as well as the relatively deep tone of his voice in the only known recording of him speaking regularly, implies that he entered puberty.

 Although Hitler often refused to undress fully for exams, his doctor Erwin Giesing, personal physician Theodor Morell, and childhood doctor Eduard Bloch stated that Hitler's testicles were normal.
 During World War II, the British song "Hitler Has Only Got One Ball" maligned the dictator and other top Nazis as having substandard genitalia.